AAbdelhady/venus/Readme.md

 ### Running Jenkins in detached mode
 1. Download `jenkins.war` (currently deployed to `~` directory on __Linode__).
+2. install any required command tools for building or containerization if needed (java, maven, npm, docker, etc.).
-2. Run the shell command `nohup java -jar jenkins.war --httpPort=9090 &` to start jenkins on port 9090.
+3. Run the shell command `nohup java -jar jenkins.war --httpPort=9090 &` to start jenkins on port 9090.

 __Note:__ To allow jenkins to run shell commands on a remote machine, add jenkins machine to the list of trusted machines on remote host.